-Once the session is hidden, all the participants won't view the session under the schedule tab and on the landing event page.
+Once the session is hidden, all the participants won't be able to view the session under the schedule tab or on the event landing page.

-To show the hidden session, kindly click on the "Show" button, and after confirmation, the session would be shown on the event and event's landing page.
+To show the hidden session, kindly click on the "Show" button, and after confirmation, the session will be shown on the event and the event's landing page.